Jess-03/Jess-03/README.md

 # Hi, I'm Jess!

-* I'm a web developer 💻 and biologist 🧬🍃🧫
+* I'm a web developer 💻 🎨
-* I'm currently working to become a front end developer.
+* * I'm currently working to become a front end developer.

 ## Interests
 * Desing
 * UX/UI
-* Photography

 ## Let's collaborate
 I'd love to work on projects related to: